Mirantis/fuel-docs/pages/release-notes/v3-2-1-grizzly-full.rst

 3.2.
 They ensure that the platform-level services operate correctly after an OpenStack environment is deployed.
 Heat, Savanna, and Murano services are verified by platform tests.
 However, due to a bug, the tests occasionally did not work properly.
-The issue has been fixed in Mirantis OpenStack 3.2.1 and the tests should now work consistently.
+The issue has been fixed in Mirantis OpenStack 3.2.1 and the tests works consistently now.

 Red Hat deployments time out while registering to an RHN Satellite Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^